How to Report SPAM

 Please check your Junk Email folder on a regular basis for legitimate emails.
 Emails older than 45 days will be automatically deleted from both the Junk email folder and deleted items folder.

 Email archiving - An "Archive LSUHSC" folder has been added to your mailbox and is available through your email client (Outlook and OWA).
 This folder displays the interface to the LSUHSC-NO email archive.
 You can click on the folder to open it or right click and choose to open it in a separate window.
 Through this interface, you can browse and search for items in your mailbox that exist in the email archive.
 While the archive interface is very intuitive, tutorial documentation and video training are available at LSUHSC-NO Email Archiving for your convenience.

 You are welcome to setup your smartphone to access LSUHSC emails.
-You can use ActiveSync or Mobile Device Management.
-To set up your smart phone for MDM, click here.
-MDM allows you the option to "wipe" your phone remotely in the event it is lost or stolen.
+You can use ActiveSync on your smart phone.
 LSUHSC IT Support does not support personal smart phones such as the iPhone and Android phones.

 If you are experiencing an issue accessing MediaSite with their MACs.
-This article refers to users with the Maveric iOS running Safari and having issues viewing MediaSite.
+This article refers to users with the Mavericks iOS running Safari and having issues viewing MediaSite.